cloudnativeessentials/dra-tutorial/README.md

             operator: "Exists"
 ```

-Now let's take a look at the NVIDIA DRA driver's kubelet plugin:
+Now let's take a look at the NVIDIA DRA driver's kubelet plugin: <br>

 ```shell
 helm show all nvidia/nvidia-dra-driver-gpu | grep -A 19 "kubeletPlugin:"